nickParis11/data-node-cli/README.md

 1. Run 'npm install' from the terminal in the root directory of the forked/cloned repo

-2. Run 'npm start' from the terminal to open a prompt for advanced users ( no error message / informations / undo)
+2. Run 'npm start' from the terminal to open a prompt for advanced users ( no error message / no help command / no undo command )

-3. when finished inputing type your favorite vim commands :
+3. Once you are finished inputing, then type your favorite vim commands :

-   => ':wq' to save aand output result
+   => ':wq' to save and output result

    => ':q' to exit